iamrishab2701/WinAppVerifier/ReadMe.md

 * Validated for high-volume testing (10,000+ apps)
 * Parallel execution ensures fast turnaround
 * Easily extend config JSON to add apps

+## 📈 Future Scope
+* Feasibility for other OS
+* Docker based execution for a limited number of apps for cloud based automated execution.

 ---